This overnight oats recipe is simple, healthy, and quick. Bonus: no pot to clean after making them!Jump to Recipe

 CHUNKY MONKEY OVERNIGHT OATS

-Add-Ins – ⅓ cup sliced banana, 1-2 Tbsp peanut butter, 2 tsp chocolate chips (melt them if you want to swirl the chocolate in), and 1 tsp maple syrup
+Add-Ins – ⅓ cup sliced banana, 1-2 tablespoon peanut butter, 2 teaspoon chocolate chips (melt them if you want to swirl the chocolate in), and 1 teaspoon maple syrup

 Yes, please!
 You really can't go wrong with banana, peanut butter, and chocolate.